comphy-lab/pyRheo/docs/README.md

 No news at the moment.

 ## Installation
-At the moment, the way to install **pyRheo** is via cloning the GitHub repository.
+At the moment, the way to install **pyRheo** is via pip as instructed in the main page of the GitHub repository.
 Later on, it will be easier with Python Package Index using pip.

 ## Contributing
 Issues, suggestions, feedback, or any comment can be sent directly to isaac.mirandavaldez[at].aalto.fi or by rising an issues on pyRheo's GitHub.